mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Elementary theory
 In mathematical logic, an elementary theory is a theory that involves axioms using only finitary first-order logic, without reference to set theory or using any axioms which have consistency strength equal to set theory.

+## Equiconsistent
+In mathematical logic, two theories are equiconsistent if the consistency of one theory implies the consistency of the other theory, and vice versa.
+In this case, they are, roughly speaking, "as consistent as each other".

 ## Extension
 The extension of a predicate (a truth-valued function) is the set of tuples of values that, used as arguments, satisfy the predicate.
 Such a set of tuples is a relation.